 A recent CoreLogic Study states that Mortgage Brokers settled 59% of all residential homes during June 2021.
-Here’s a quick look at why an increasing number of property buyers are choosing to go with mortgage brokers.
+Here’s a quick look at why many property buyers choose to go with mortgage brokers.

 What is a Mortgage Broker?